karst-club/karst/static/page_data/rulebook/characters_and_concepts.md

 ## Levels and Experience Points (XP)

 All characters have a Level, which denotes how Experienced they are.
-Most NPCs are Level 0, but PCs start the game at Level 1.
+Most common folk are Level 0, but PCs start the game having reached Level 1.

 PCs track experience using E**x**perience **P**oints, which are gained from overcoming foes, spending Coin, or recovering Treasure and Loot.
 When a Character gains enough XP, they reach the next Level and gain all the bonuses associated with doing so.

-The higher the level of a character, the more hit points they have, the better their saves are, and the more extraordinary things they are capable of doing.
+The higher the level of a character, the more Hit Points they have, the more likely they are to Save against negative effects, and the more extraordinary things they are capable of doing.
 These extraordinary things are called Knacks.

 ## Hit Points (HP)

-All Characters have one or more **H**it **P**oints and die if they lose them all.
+All Characters have one or more **H**it **P**oints and will die if they lose all of them.

 Food and rest can restore HP back to their original value.